mlemoula/art_game/README.md

   ADD COLUMN IF NOT EXISTS cached_image_generated_at TIMESTAMPTZ;
 ```

-2. Install the dependencies if you haven’t already and run the generator with your service role key.
-The script now queries Supabase for any rows where `cached_image_url` is `NULL`, so it only reprocesses the missing artwork entries:
+2. Create a public Supabase Storage bucket (default `generated-artworks`), note the name in `ARTWORK_CACHE_BUCKET` if you rename it, then install dependencies and run the generator with your service role key.
+The script queries Supabase for rows where `cached_image_url IS NULL`, so it only processes the missing artworks:

 ```
 npm install